On January 1st, 2015 I made one and only one resolution for the New Year – to stop accepting “broke” as my personal status quo.

 In my ongoing quest to secure a few big-time clients I doubled down on my efforts – sending out pitches, posting on LinkedIn and maintaining my portfolio on Contently, a content site I’d been introduced to the previous September.

 After six months of consistent Contently posting with no signs of interest, I was finally offered an opportunity to write a content sample for a major Fortune 500 company.
 The rate was more than a $1/ word for the sample alone.

-It was exactly the kind of client I’d been searching for!
+It was exactly the kind of work I’d been searching for!

 Month 5 Takeaway

 - Plant seeds – then keep planting.
 Don’t get into the habit of taking action, then waiting around for a result.
 The more actions you take, the more seeds you plant, the better your chances that one of those seeds will sprout, grow and bear some fruit.

 Keep moving forward, trying new approaches and planting new seeds.

 And when you do spot a sprout, tend to it better than anyone has ever tended to any sprout that ever was!

 Month 6: Breakthrough